Mikoyan MiG-29: Russia

+2008 Georgian drone shootdown

 On 20 April 2008, Georgian officials claimed a Russian MiG-29 shot down a Georgian Hermes 450 unmanned aerial vehicle and provided video footage from the ill-fated drone showing an apparent MiG-29 launching an air-to-air missile at it.
 Russia denies that the aircraft was theirs and says they did not have any pilots in the air that day.
 Abkhazia's administration claimed its own forces shot down the drone with an L-39 aircraft "because it was violating Abkhaz airspace and breaching ceasefire agreements."
 UN investigation concluded that the video was authentic and that the drone was shot down by a Russian MiG-29 or Su-27 using an R-73 heat seeking missile.

+Russian intervention in Syria

+Following the deployment of the Kuznetsov aircraft carrier off the Syrian Coast, MiG-29Ks from the carrier air wing took part in operations against insurgent forces in the country.
+On the 13th of November 2016, one of these MiG-29Ks crashed after running out of fuel while waiting for repair on the landing systems aboard the ship.
+The pilot was rescued by a Russian helicopter after ejecting.

+During the first half of September 2017, the Russian Aerospace Forces deployed some MiG-29SMT multirole combat aircraft to Khmeimim Airbase, near Latakia, in western Syria, becoming the first time the modernized version of the baseline Fulcrum jet was deployed to take part in the Syrian Air War.
+The MiG-29SMT were involved in bombing missions and secondary strategic bombers escort duties of Russian and Syrian aircraft.

+Russian invasion of Ukraine

 On 16 July 2014, a Ukrainian Su-25 was shot down, with Ukrainian officials stating that a Russian MiG-29 shot it down using a R-27T missile.
 Russia denied these allegations.

-During the first half of September 2017, the Russian Aerospace Forces deployed some MiG-29SMT multirole combat aircraft to Khmeimim Airbase, near Latakia, in western Syria, becoming the first time the modernized version of the baseline Fulcrum jet was deployed to take part in the Syrian Air War.
-The MiG-29SMT were involved in bombing missions and secondary strategic bombers escort duties.

-Two Russian MiG-29s operated by Wagner Group crashed near Sirte, Libya on 28 June 2020 and on 7 September 2020.
+Following the 2022 Russian Invasion of Ukraine, Russia has not used MiG-29s in a large scale, with little evidence of their use in publicly available information.
+Ukrainian forces claim to have destroyed a MiG-29 at Kacha Airfield in Crimea on the 4th of December 2025 using a long range drone launched by the "Ghosts" Special Forces Unit.
+Images released by Ukrainian forces indicate that it was a MiG-29K, though it is unclear if it was a decoy or even if it was operational.